Find Affordable College Courses

 With a ranking of #15, Southern Adventist University did quite well on this year’s best value schools for public health students.
 Southern Adventist is a small private not-for-profit school located in the large suburb of Collegedale.

-The average tuition and fees for an out-of-state undergraduate student at Southern Adventist are $23,210 a year.
+Out-of-state tuition fees for undergraduate students at Southern Adventist are $23,210 per year.

 Read full report on Public Health at Southern Adventist University